TeoBouvard/nephelae/README.md

 - organize base css
 - 3d model of uavs ?
 - simulation path update does not work, have to redraw it entirely
-- simplify bounds management ?
 - WARNING HARDCODED VALUE OF MESONH MAX TIME IN MAP.JS(715)
 - replace dat gui and materialize style in install script
-- add utils model
+- are messages unique ?

 ## Links